Summary

 Principais artigos

 Centers for Disease Control and Prevention.
-CDC Yellow Book 2024: health information for international travel.
-Section 4: environmental hazards & risks - high elevation travel & altitude illness.
-May 2023 [internet publication].Texto completo
+CDC Yellow Book 2026: health information for international travel.
+Section 3: environmental hazards & risks - high altitude travel and altitude illness.
+Apr 2025 [internet publication].Texto completo

 Roach RC, Hackett PH, Oelz O, et al. The 2018 lake louise acute mountain sickness score.
 High Alt Med Biol.
 2018 Mar;19(1):4-6.Texto completo Resumo

-Luks AM, Auerbach PS, Freer L, et al. Wilderness medical society clinical practice guidelines for the prevention and treatment of acute altitude illness: 2019 update.
+Luks AM, Beidleman BA, Freer L, et al. Wilderness Medical Society clinical practice guidelines for the prevention, diagnosis, and treatment of acute altitude illness: 2024 update.
 Wilderness Environ Med.
-2019 Dec;30(4s):S3-18.Texto completo Resumo
+2024 Mar;35(suppl 1):2S-19S.Texto completo Resumo

 Donegani E, Paal P, Küpper T, et al. Drug use and misuse in the mountains: a UIAA MedCom consensus guide for medical professionals.
 High Alt Med Biol.
 2016 Sep;17(3):157-84.
 Resumo